zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 ### Hold-Tap

-The graph below shows how the hold-tap decides between a 'tap' and a 'hold'.
+The figures below shows how the hold-tap decides between a 'tap' and a 'hold'.

 <AnimationPlayer auto small name="hold_tap_comparison" />